qq831799/developer-zone/docs/Implement Features/Alerts.md

 ![alert-trigger](../_img/alert-trigger.png)

 :::caution
 The settings of Alerts and Configs belong to the **group-level**.
 When the user changes the Alerts/Configs settings on the Portal, the Portal deploys the changes to all the plugins in the same device group.
-Then Allxon Portal displays the Alerts/Configs card based on the latest plugin version in the device group and stores the latest settings.
+Then Allxon Portal displays the **Alerts/Configs** card based on the latest plugin version in the device group and stores the latest settings.

-When the plugin receives the Alerts/Configs settings, it must check whether the settings are supported by the current plugin version.
-If not supported, the plugin must ignore the message.
+When the plugin receives the Alerts/Configs settings, it MUST check whether the settings are supported by the current plugin version.
+If not supported, the plugin MUST ignore the message.
 :::

  ## Display Type